No9/scintilla/README.md

 ```bash
 $ sudo kill 8248
 ```
-Killing the command directly in the terminal running the script will cause the script to exit and not return.
+Killing the command directly in the terminal running the DTrace script will cause the script to exit and not return any output.
 The terminal running the dtrace command will return something like

 ```